timmy21300/something.host-helpguides/howtousescreensonvps.md

 ### Creating a Screen!

-1. Connect to your VPS using Terminus or similar platform.
+1. Connect to your VPS using Termius or similar platform.

 2. In your VPS console type `apt-get install screen` and press return.
 This will install the ability to attach and detach from screens.